Supreme Court Administrative Offices

 The Supreme Court of Ohio, acting through the Chief Justice and the Justices of the court, possesses constitutional and statutory authority to exercise general powers of superintendence over the courts of the state.
 This includes responsibility for providing leadership for the judicial branch of Ohio government.
 The administrative staff of the Supreme Court supports these efforts by performing numerous administrative functions.

-Administrative Director: Robert W. Horner III, Esq.
+Administrative Director of the Court: Robert W. Horner III, Esq.

 The Administrative Director of the court is a position created under the Ohio Constitution.
 The Administrative Director is the senior non-elected officer of the court who assists the Chief Justice, the Justices of the court, the Ohio Judicial Conference, and the judges of the state, in developing and communicating the long-term vision, values and direction of the court and the judicial branch of Ohio government.
-The Office of the Administrative Director is the lead office in the Administrative Division.
-The office is responsible for providing oversight to the other offices within the division and to the other divisions of the court.

 The Office of the Administrative Director also assists in the development of emerging issues, including providing staff support for special projects, initiatives, and task forces.
 The office also develops and maintains relationships with the General Assembly, and monitors legislative activity on matters of interest to the court and the judicial branch.